Table of Contents

 3. DD-MM-YYYY (e.g. 25-12-2021)

-Required: This checkbox allows you to determine whether or not a custom field should be required to be filled out when the entity it is associated with is created.
+Required: This checkbox allows you to determine whether a custom field should be required to be filled out when the entity it is associated with is created.

 Unique: This checkbox can enforce that each value input for this custom field must be unique throughout the system.